Iceberg Schema Evolution

 When data is ingested with conflicting data types, it is written in a way that enables users to identify and fix changes.
 Essentially, Upsolver provides full flexibility to manage dynamic changes.

 Assuming the data contains a field with varying types, Upsolver attempts to define a more suitable type.
 However, when this fails, Upsolver adds an extra field with the type suffix to identify the evolved type.
-You can use the report in to understand your table.
+You can use the Written Data Statistics report in Datasets to understand your table.
 For example:

 In this case, the column my_field was initially discovered with numeric values and, later on, string values were found.
 Therefore, a new field named my_field_string was defined and will be populated with all future values.
 The original field, my_field, will be populated when the values are numeric or, more specifically, whole numbers.